Daniel-Ze/sequence_annotation/README.md

 # Sequence manipulation
 ## Extract fasta sequences from multi fasta file
 Tool for extraction of fasta sequences via a sequence list file from a multi fasta file.
+Comes in handy if you're working with tools like signalP, targetP, EffectorP, AppoplastP.

 ### Working with extract_fasta.py
 Files needed: